Review of the book “The Physics of Einstein” by Jason Lisle

 Therefore when computing relativistic effects due to velocity the ESC is the better choice but when computing the timing of distant events the ASC is the better choice since it does not depend on velocity of the observer but only her position.
 Thus all Earth based observers using the ASC will agree on the simultaneity of distant events.
 Using the spacetime diagram (See Fig. 2) the ASC defines the surface of simultaneity as the past light cone.
 Note the flashes on the surface of the past light cone in Fig. 2.
 ‘Now’ extends to all events on the past light cone.
 The ‘past’ itself is not visible under the ASC.
 On the other hand, the ESC defines the surface of simultaneity as the horizontal plane perpendicular to the time axis exactly between the past and future light cones.
 See the solid arrow labelled ‘Space axis’ in Fig. 2.
 Each convention defines an observer-dependent ‘now’ with the ESC depending on the observer’s velocity and the ASC on the observer’s position.

 One can freely convert from one convention to another.
 It is merely a change of coordinates and does not change the physics.
 In fact, this is routinely done.
-The ESC provides for the simplest equations to calculate with but one can just as easily use the full ε-dependent equations.
+The ESC provides for the simplest equations to calculate with but one can also use the full ε-dependent equations.

 The distant starlight problem